Lumsdale Falls: waterfalls, pools and ruins

 What to wear

 The route along the valley is steep in parts, muddy in others and if you venture off the path to get closer to the water’s edge, somewhat rocky.
 Regardless of the time of year, it could be slippy underfoot too.
 Sensible footwear is essential, preferably a decent pair of walking boots.

 If you’re a keen photographer, a few choice items of gear will help you get the best out of the photography opportunities Lumsdale Falls offers.
-I used a Canon 5dS R body with the 17-40mm f4 and 24-70mm f2.8 lenses.
+I used a Canon 5DS R with the 17-40mm f4 wide angle and 24-70mm f2.8 zoom lenses.
 If you have any lens within this kind of range, you’re good to go.

 Regardless of what kit you have in your camera bag, get out there and just enjoy it!

 If you’d like to know more about the history of Lumsdale Valley, head on over here.
 You can even arrange a guided tour on Sunday’s between March and October.

 Do you want to show your support or say thanks for our free guides?
 Give us a like on Facebook or sign up for our free newsletter!

 Disclosure: Some of the links in this post are affiliate links.
 This means if you click on the link and make a purchase, we will receive an affiliate commission.
 But don’t worry, it doesn’t cost you any extra.